Ratimon/solid-grinder/README.md

 be optimism gas optimizooor!!

-a cli that goes along with building blocks of smart contract.
+A CLI that goes along with building blocks of smart contract.
 Along with our front-end snippets, this toolbox can reduce L2 gas cost by encoding calldata for dApps development to use as little bytes of calldata as possible.

 > **Note**💡